wso2/docs-is/en/asgardeo/docs/tutorials/connect-asgardeo-with-ms-entra.md

 2. Open your Microsoft Authenticator app and go to the **Verified IDs** tab.

-    You’ll be able to scan the QR code there.
+    You'll be able to scan the QR code there.

     ![scan QR code]({{base_path}}/assets/img/tutorials/oidc-attribute-provider-ms/img-18.png){: width="500" style="display: block; margin: 0 auto; border: 0.3px solid lightgrey;"}

-3. Scan the QR and you’ll see an option to sign in with Asgardeo.
+3. Scan the QR and you'll see an option to sign in with Asgardeo.

 4. Click **Sign In with Asgardeo**, and you are redirected to the login page provided by Asgardeo.